I Like Your Nerve: Plot

-To keep Larry from disrupting the arrangement, Pacheco has his butler Luigi (Boris Karloff) arrange Diane's kidnapping (to Lattimer's country estate).
-Larry rescues Diane and leaves her in the care of his friend, Archie Lester (Claud Allister).
+To keep Larry from disrupting the arrangement, Pacheco has his butler Luigi arrange Diane's kidnapping (to Lattimer's country estate).
+Larry rescues Diane and leaves her in the care of his friend, Archie Lester.
 Then he telephones a newspaper to report his "ransom" demand of $200,000.
 Citizens demand Pacheco pay the sum, but Larry points out that Diane's fiancé is the only person in the country with access to that much money.
 Lattimer refuses at first, but soon caves in to the outrage.
 Larry collects the money at the arranged dropoff point and later presents it to Pacheco, who then cancels Diane's engagement to Lattimer.

 Cast

+Production

+Warner Bros. paired Fairbanks with Young in a number of sound films.